rweigel/cdawmeta/README.md

 Also, not yet available in table form is

 3. proof-of-concept [SOSO](https://github.com/ESIPFed/science-on-schema.org) metadata (see [soso/info](http://mag.gmu.edu/git-data/cdawmeta/data/soso)).
 This metadata is derived using [all.xml](https://spdf.gsfc.nasa.gov/pub/catalogs/all.xml), [Master CDF](https://cdaweb.gsfc.nasa.gov/pub/software/cdawlib/0JSONS/), [orig_data](https://cdaweb.gsfc.nasa.gov/WebServices/), and [HAPI](http://mag.gmu.edu/git-data/cdawmeta/data/soso) metadata.
 We did not use SPASE records because of the issues described in the [SPASE](#SPASE) section.
 (Deriving part of the SOSO metadata from HAPI metadata is not ideal and was done for proof-of-concept purposes.
-The code could be modified to remove the dependency on HAPI metadata.)
+The code could be modified to remove the dependency on HAPI metadata and use the SPASE `NumericalData` metadata generated using code in this repository.)

 and

 4. proof-of-concept SPASE records that do not have most of the major issues described in [SPASE](#SPASE) section below (see [spase_auto/info](http://mag.gmu.edu/git-data/cdawmeta/data/spase_auto)).

-<a id="CDAWeb"></a>

 # Installing and Running